weirenong/simpleinterface/README.md

 ### Persistent Knowledge Retrieval

-SimpleAgent supports persistent knowledge files for each chat.
+SimpleInterface supports persistent knowledge files for each chat.

 Knowledge files are different from normal attachments: